-This day for Brazilian is quite similar to Saint Valentine’s Day for the western world, as they will exchange romantic gifts such as chocolates and flowers.
+This day for Brazilians is quite similar to Saint Valentine’s Day for the western world, as they will exchange romantic gifts such as chocolates and flowers.

 What To Do On Saint Valentine’s Day?

-The Middle Ages was even a time that was popular for exchanging Valentine greetings.
-One of the earliest known valentine that still exists today was a poem that was written by the Duke of Orleans back in 1415.
+The Middle Ages was even a time that was popular for exchanging Valentine’s greetings.
+One of the earliest known valentines that still exists today was a poem that was written by the Duke of Orleans back in 1415.

-By the mid 1700s small tokens of love were exchanged, as well as handwritten notes.
+By the mid-1700s small tokens of love were exchanged, as well as handwritten notes.
 Later in 1900 printed cards would replace these handwritten notes.

 These ready-made cards were an easy way for people to show their affection, rather than handwriting their notes.

 They were also trimmed with lace and ribbon.
-Due to the production of these cards Howland is known as the “Mother of the Valentine“.
+Due to the production of these cards, Howland is known as the “Mother of the Valentine“.

 Today it is estimated that 1 billion Valentine’s Day cards are exchanged each year.
-As a result it has become the second most popular occasion to send cards.
+As a result, it has become the second most popular occasion to send cards.